-(a) Loss adjuster investigation

-It may be that the investigation is being conducted under a reservation of policy rights.
-A reservation of rights will allow investigation of the claim but without confirming that any cover or payment in respect of the claim or claims will be made under the terms of the policy (CII study text, M85 Claims Practice, 2016, P7/6).
+(a) The loss adjuster would need to explain to Mrs Griffiths the investigation is being conducted under a reservation of policy rights.
+A reservation of rights will allow investigation of the claim but without confirming that any cover or payment in respect of the claim or claims will be made under the terms of the policy (CII study text, M85 Claims practice, 2022).

-A standard insurance policy will contain a 'claim notification condition', which will outline the actions expected by Mrs Griffiths as to when and how to notify a claim.
+The loss adjuster will be required to obtain a statement from Mrs Griffiths as to the reason for late notification of her claim.
+A typical home insurance policy will contain a 'claim notification condition', which will outline the actions expected by Mrs Griffiths as to when and how to notify a claim.
 Commonly a claim notification condition will include words such as 'immediately' or 'as soon as reasonably practicable, others sometimes specify within a certain number of days.'
-In the circumstances, the loss adjuster will wish to clarify precisely when and how Mrs Griffiths attempted to notify the claim (CII study text, M85 Claims Practice, 2016, P2/13-2/14).
-The loss adjuster is likely to ask why Mrs Griffiths was unable to notify the insurer either before or during the holiday.
+In the circumstances, the loss adjuster will wish to clarify precisely when and how Mrs Griffiths attempted to notify the claim (CII study text, M85 Claims practice, 2022).
+The loss adjuster is likely to ask why Mrs Griffiths was unable to notify the insurer either before she travelled abroad or whilst she was away.

-The loss adjuster will also need to inspect the damage to the roof and consider whether or not the leak in the roof is a result of an insured peril, such as storm, or whether the leak has materialised over time, perhaps as a result of wear and tear.
-This is important, as the insurance policy will not cover the repair or replacement of the roof if it is has not been damaged by an insured peril (CII study text, M85 Claims Practice, 2016, P6/10).
+The loss adjuster will also need to inspect the damage to the roof and consider whether or not the leak in the roof is a result of an insured peril (i.e. the storm), or whether the leak has materialised over time, perhaps as a result of wear and tear.
+This is important, as the insurance policy will not cover the repair or replacement of the roof if it is has not been damaged by an insured peril (CII study text, M85 Claims practice, 2022).

-The loss adjuster will also need to enquire of Mrs Griffiths if any action was taken to mitigate the loss, following the first storm.
+The loss adjuster will also need to enquire of Mrs Griffiths if any action was taken to mitigate the loss, following the initial storm.
 Mrs Griffiths' policy is likely to contain a requirement to take 'reasonable care' to prevent and mitigate losses.

-Finally, the loss adjuster will need to consider the internal damage that has been caused by the ingress of storm water and will comment upon the likely extent of the damage from the first and subsequent incidents.
+Finally, the loss adjuster will need to consider the internal damage that has been caused by the ingress of storm water and will need to comment upon the likely extent of the damage from the initial storm and subsequent rainfall

-(b) Policy considerations

-Much will depend upon the outcome of the loss adjuster's investigation.
+(b) Much will depend upon the outcome of the loss adjuster's investigation outlined in (a) above.
 For example, the actions, if any, that Mrs Griffiths took to notify the insurer of the initial damage and any action taken to mitigate the loss.
 Mrs Griffiths may, for example, have engaged a local builder to effect emergency repairs, but who subsequently failed to complete the works.